 - What type of training:- Understand what training is essential for your employees and list them down before initiating change.

 - People Involved:- Who will train the employees?
 Who will decide what they should learn?
 Who will benefit from it?
 Understanding this will help you communicate effectively and set the right expectation.

 - Method of training:- Decide the format of the training content and the method that will be used to impart it.
 There are multiple ways of doing this such as videos, pdf, ppt, simulation, microlearning, and onscreen guidance.
 It is ideal to select more than one method.
 Each employee has their preferred way of learning.

 - Requirement:- Check what type of change management tools, facility, and infrastructure is required to make your training efforts a success.

 - Duration of training:- It is always better to know the amount of time required to train the employees as you can plan well in advance and can avoid any potential clashes upfront.

-- The number of sessions:- Now that you know the duration of training, divide that time into small sessions to make learning more effective.
+- Number of sessions:- Now that you know the duration of the training, divide that time into small sessions to make learning more effective.
 People often tend to forget if they are bombarded with a lot of information in one go.
-Segregating time for training will make the training process effective and your employees will be able to grasp better.
+Segregating time for training will solve this.

 Go Beyond Planning

-Organizational change is no easy task but following the above-mentioned change management plan template will help you to manage things in a better way.
+Organizational change is no easy task but following the above-mentioned change management plan template will help make it easier.

-Planning is one thing and executing is another.
-Digital Adoption Platform like Apty can train your employees effectively with in-app guidance, communicate efficiently with in-app announcements, and analyze your training efforts successfully with the insight tool.
+You will need a tool to execute your change management plan.
+Digital Adoption Platform like Apty can provide impactful training with in-app guidance, communicate changes with in-app announcements, and analyze your training efforts successfully with the insight tool.